Print Version of Candy Priano's Biographical Information for Speaking Engagements (pdf)

-Candy Priano, founder and executive director of Voices Insisting on PursuitSAFETY, a national nonprofit organization, is committed to saving lives—the lives of innocent bystanders and police officers.
+Candy Priano—founder, board chair and victim services director of PursuitSAFETY, a national nonprofit organization—is committed to saving lives, the lives of innocent bystanders and police officers.
 Candy shares many stories with officers and the public.
-She says, “I was helpless to save my daughter Kristie’s life, but I believe her story will save the lives of others.”
+She says, “I was helpless to save my daughter Kristie’s life, but I believe Kristie's story will save the lives of others.”

 Her presentations and articles cover the inherent risk of deaths of and injuries to innocent bystanders and police officers as a result of crashes due to police chases and police response calls.
 Watch Candy Priano present at Family & Friends Connection 2011.